crismosquerav/crismosquerav/README.md

 MSc in Business Analytics & Big Data IE University | Digital Marketing Specialist | Data-Driven Strategies

 ### About me
 Digital marketing consultant with 5+ years of professional experience.
 Proficient in data-driven strategies.
-Reporting to C-Level and managing teams of >40 people.
+Reporting to C-Level and managing teams of >40 people

 ### Skills
 - Project Managment
 - Leadership

 ### Languages